Skip to content

 Key takeaways

-• Some joint movement is expected and normal
+• Some seasonal joint movement on Hardie is designed-in and not a defect

-• Failed caulk is the most common cause
+• Failed or wrong sealant is by far the most common cause of open joints

 FAQ